Oslo Cruise Port

 - How do I get from the cruise port to Oslo centre?

-- Typical options include On foot, Taxi, Shuttle bus, Tram, Local bus.
+- Typical options include On foot, Taxi, Shuttle bus, Hop-on Hop-off, Tram, Local bus.
 Durations and costs are listed in the transport section above.

 - How much time do I need in Oslo?